 Mold is no friend to people who suffer from allergies, autoimmune diseases, or respiratory infections, so it must be tackled early on to keep it from spreading to and penetrating various bathroom surfaces.
-But if mold is already present, RMR Brands RMR-86 removes the stains and odors that black mold and mildew leave between bathroom tiles, on grout, and on shower doors.
-No mixing is necessary, and because no scrubbing is required, it targets hard-to-reach areas.
+But if mold is already present, this spray can remove the stains and odors that black mold and mildew leave between bathroom tiles, on grout, and on shower doors.
+No mixing is necessary, and because no scrubbing is required, the product can access and work in hard-to-reach areas.
 Stains dissolve within 15 seconds.
-The stain remover is safe for typical bathroom surfaces, but it also can be used on wood, vinyl, drywall, and concrete.
+This stain remover is safe for use on typical bathroom surfaces, but it also can be used on wood, vinyl, drywall, and concrete.

 The Best Bathtub Cleaners for Your Cleaning Caddy